SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: Some -series identities

-Moreover, $\mathcal{Q}(q)$ is the holomorphic part of a weight 1/2 harmonic weak Maass form whose non-holomorphic part is the period integral of $\eta(8\tau)^3$. \end{theorem} \begin{remark} It is not difficult to determine the image of $\mathcal{Q}(q)$ under the inversion map $\tau\rightarrow -1/\tau$ using the formula for $\mathcal{Q}(q)$ above.
+Moreover, $\mathcal{Q}(q)$ is the holomorphic part of a weight 1/2 harmonic weak Maass form whose non-holomorphic part is the period integral of $\eta(8\tau)^3$. \end{theorem} \begin{remark} One can determine the image of $\mathcal{Q}(q)$ under the inversion map $\tau\rightarrow -1/\tau$ using the formula for $\mathcal{Q}(q)$ above.
 One obtains this expansion by applying the third part of Theorem~\ref{ZwegersThm} to two $\mu$-functions, and by applying the classical transformation

 to the weakly holomorphic modular forms